 These reimbursements include excessive medical reimbursements, conveyance or travel reimbursements, or Telephone reimbursements.

 Moreover, CTC/PM is the total salary of an employee without deductions.
 Keep in mind that CTC also includes the employee contribution, which is not payable every month but is a part of the salary.

 CTC/PM (per month) = Gross salary + Employer Contribution + Reimbursements.

 CTC/PA (per annum) = CTC PM X 12 months.

-Employee Contribution to ESI is 1.75 % of the basic salary.
-A formula has been set up which calculates the amount by itself.
+Employee Contribution to ESI is 0.75 % of the gross salary.
+The cell consists of a predefined formula and automatically calculates the amount by itself.

 The summary section consists of the final calculation of the net receivable salary amount.

-Net salary transferred Amount = Gross Salary + Reimbursed Allowances – Deductions – TDS – FBT – Loan EMI.
+Net salary = Gross Salary + Reimbursed Allowances – Deductions – TDS – FBT – Loan EMI.

-The last section consists of Approval and Notes section.
+The last section consists of the Approval and Notes section.